cthoyt/cthoyt.github.io/_posts/2025-10-15-hgnc-ontology.md

 In general, these kinds of unmapped items are not blockers towards ontologizing a resource.
-It's generally valuable to include logging in a PyOBO source when there is content that is unhandled, since this can be upstreamed to the sources themselves.
+It's generally valuable to include logging in a PyOBO source when there is content that is unhandled, since this can be valuable feedback for the upstream resources themselves.

-### Inclusion in Gene Groups
+### Membership in Gene Groups

 HGNC has a secondary categorization of genes into gene groups (formerly called gene families).
 There's a variety of purposes for gene groups which themselves